eduvpn/documentation/FEDERATION_NOTES.md

    NOS), Netflix, Google and Apple stores.

 Running a (local) VPN service typically gives the users only the first two benefits.
-However, many (commercial) VPN provides install servers in data centers all around the world to be able to provide benefits 3 and 4.
-In addition it allow the user to choose an endpoint close to their own location and thus reducing the latency.
+However, many (commercial) VPN providers install servers in data centers all around the world to be able to provide benefits 3 and 4.
+In addition it allows the user to choose an endpoint close to their own location and thus reducing the latency.

-Within the context of collaboration in a research and education context, there are a number of approaches that will allow for optimizing this, by distributing the costs and work required to obtain those same benefits.
-Two approaches:
+Within the National Research and Education Network (NREN) community, there are a number of approaches that will allow for optimizing the common commercial VPN provider approach.
+NREN's are by nature already spread around the globe and are used to collaborate.
+Two approaches are feasible:

 1. Allow NREN in country X to run (virtual/containerized) VPN machines in the data center(s) of NREN in country Y and vice versa;